Whistler vs. Blackcomb: Which has Better Skiing?

 Whistler Blackcomb ski lifts and gondolas

-Together, they whisk up and away some 70,000 skiers per hour.
+Together, they whisk up and away more than 70,000 skiers per hour.

 New lifts and gondolas